ManriCamachoP/AeroDB/README.md

 The data used in this project has been obtained through web scraping from the following sources:

-1. [Example Source 1](https://www.examplesource1.com): Information about airport schedules.
+1. [Wikipedia]("https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Central_America"): Information about airport name, location, IATA code and more...
-2. [Example Source 2](https://www.examplesource2.com): Details on airport geographical locations.
+2. [Airport Info](https://airportinfo.live): Details on flights of central america airports
 3. [Example Source 3](https://www.examplesource3.com): Data on associated airlines.

 Please note that it is important to review and adhere to the terms of use or licensing agreements specified by the websites you scrape data from.
 Respect their policies and regulations to ensure ethical and legal data usage.